A Day Trip to Tidal Falls Preserve: Exploring the Unique Ecosystem of Downeast Maine

 As people traveling down the long and winding path of life, we come to many forks.
-In our mind, one of the most significant of these forks is on High Street in Ellsworth Maine.
-Here, Route 1, 1A, and 3 all become one for a brief moment at the intersection of Main St. (S. K. Whiting Park).
+In our mind, one of the most significant of these forks is on High Street in Ellsworth, Maine.
+Here, Route 1, 1A, and 3 all become one for a brief moment at the intersection of Main Street (S.K.
+Whiting Park).
 No matter how you get to Acadia National Park, you’ll find yourself on this stretch of road.

 The tone changes on this short section of High Street, from rural or coastal Maine to Acadia-centric.
 You immediately pass by Cadillac Mountain Sports on your left, followed by L.L.
 Bean.
-It’s when you reach the fast food region (McDonalds, KFC/Taco Bell, and Wendy’s) that you’re given the option of continuing straight along Route 3 to Mount Desert Island, or turning left and taking Route 1 Downeast.
+It’s when you reach the fast-food region (McDonald’s, KFC/Taco Bell, and Wendy’s) that you’re given the option of continuing straight along Route 3 to Mount Desert Island, or turning left and taking Route 1 Downeast.
 For the purposes of this article, we’re doing the latter.

 The Communities Downeast of Ellsworth